This interview was a blast, and we packed in so much knowledge and eureka moments to share!

 Benny must have noticed that I was a bit nervous- glancing at my notes because he winked at me and Joseph squeezed my hand and we were on the air live with the enthusiastic and “in her zone” Sue Lundquist.

 Sue intuitively, and empathically, owned the message of Emotionally Focused Therapy (EFT).
 Her soulful grasp of the experiential healing possible when two individuals tune to each other emotionally provided such a warm welcome for us to share our love of the work we do helping couples heal from hurtful disconnection.

-We are so looking forward to returning to the Gratitude Cafe to again share how the methods we guide people through in our couples workshop “Hold Me Tight® PNW,” can provide a launching pad for a much more connected, loving, and sensual relationship.
+We are so looking forward to returning to the Gratitude Cafe to again share how the methods we guide people through in our couples workshop “Hold Me Tight® Seattle,” can provide a launching pad for a much more connected, loving, and sensual relationship.
 How any couple can create a relationship free from the “demon dialogues,” and “spin cycles,” that can ensnare even the most skilled communicators.

 We were reminded of what makes a team: